exarobibliologist/nanosecond/README.md

 ![](https://i.imgur.com/OKroi5L.png)<br>![](https://i.imgur.com/k67VjAZ.png)<br>![](https://i.imgur.com/bMVIk0p.png)

-<b>APT Preferences will also be heavily modified.</b> This will help to control the extra sources so things stay stable while giving you extra access to packages far beyond stable.

 To run these scripts you will need:
 <blockquote><b>Expert</b> level Debian Linux knowledge.
 Don't attempt to run these scripts without brains.</blockquote>
 <blockquote><b>God-Level</b> knowledge, if attempting to rewrite or modify these scripts for another Linux operating system.</blockquote>